Tuesday's Scottish Gossip

 Former Copenhagen head coach Jess Thorup is not an Aberdeen target as they search for a new manager, despite a report in his homeland.
 (Press & Journal)

-Galatasaray want to add veteran former Arsenal and Manchester United striker Alexis Sanchez, currently with Marseille, to their strikeforece along with Rangers' Alfredo Morelos for next season.
+Galatasaray want to add veteran former Arsenal and Manchester United striker Alexis Sanchez, currently with Marseille, to their strikeforce along with Rangers' Alfredo Morelos for next season.
 (FotoMac)

 Galatasaray are reportedly targeting a Colombian double act as James Rodriguez, currently with Olympiacos, is top of their list of summer targets along with Rangers' Alfredo Morelos, with both players out of contract at the end of the season.
 (Scottish Daily Express)